NicorDesignsLLC/JakartaJEEWebDevelopment/docs/jee8securityauth.md

 ## 1️⃣ Current Authentication Architecture

-Your current application uses **custom authentication logic** to protect resources and manage user sessions.
+Our current application uses **custom authentication logic** to protect resources and manage user sessions.
 Let’s break it down.

 ---

 ### 📦 1.1 Bootstrap Configuration

-`com.nicordesigns.site.config.Bootstrap` configures your **servlet contexts and filters**, including:
+`com.nicordesigns.site.config.Bootstrap` configures Our **servlet contexts and filters**, including:

 * **Authentication Filter**:
   Ensures protected URLs (like `/registration`, `/chat`, `/session`) are accessible only by authenticated users.